Click on a question below to open the answer, and then click again to close.

 What To Do

 You should check with each school to determine what their financial aid application process looks like.
-Most schools in the Seattle area will use a third party financial needs assessment system.
-The most commonly used assessment system is the School & Student Services (SSS).
+Most schools in the Seattle area will use a third party financial needs assessment systems, such as School and Student Services (SSS), or Financial Aid for School Tuition (FAST).
+Schools will provide links to their financial aid applications on their web sites, which is the best way to start.

 You are encouraged to be as honest and forthcoming about your family’s financial circumstances as possible to ensure that the financial aid officer can make an accurate assessment of your need.
 Each school recognizes that all information you provide is of a sensitive and private nature.
 All correspondence is kept confidential and paperwork remains secure.